arnavnallani/lendibl-frontend/README.md

 # Lendibl Marketplace

-A peer-to-peer rental platform with AI-powered search.
+A peer-to-peer rental platform with AI-powered search and Stripe payments.